“I’m sorry!” These were the only words that my friend Mark pronounced right after an embarrassing situation:

 Interestingly though, this lady didn’t speak English and when she went out of the bathroom she was like:

-Most uncomfortable part of this story is that this happened during a family reunion, and the woman who Mark saw was his wife’s aunt.
+The most uncomfortable part of this story is that this happened during a family reunion, and the woman who Mark saw was his wife’s aunt.

 I still remember his face looking at her during dinner time… Yes, good old and funny days, hahaha!

-The good news is: Mark is fine, he’s still sorry about that uncomfortable incident.
+Mark is fine, he’s still sorry about that uncomfortable incident.
 Nonetheless, every time he recalls that day, he ends up laughing at the woman.

 He is a very shy person, and he’s always thinking of what people think of him.